raveenamnair/Malayalam-Aashan/README.md

 # Malayalam Aashan
 Malayalam Aashan is a Desktop Application written in Python that allows users to learn how to read and write in Malayalam, the language of Kerala, India.
+This application was a way for me to personally learn my native tongue so I could improve my reading and writing skills.
+This is version 1 of my desktop application, more features to come soon.

 # Walkthrough of Application